jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 ---
 title: Inference-Time Scaling for Generative Pre-Training
-description: A short note on sequence expansion, state refinement, and why the inference procedure should shape the training objective.
+description: A short note on the false dichotomy between autoregression and diffusion, why flow maps help, and what this might mean for language models.
 pubDate: 2026-05-31
 tags: ["generative models", "inference-time scaling", "diffusion"]
 draft: true